SERVICES

 What is the Complaints Management Framework?

-The Complaints Management Framework provides general principles to guide the way complaints are managed within Metropolitan.
-It can be viewed here.
+The Complaints Management Framework sets out the principles that guide how complaints are managed within Metropolitan.
+The framework ensures fairness, transparency, and consistency in complaint handling and can be viewed on the Metropolitan website.
+Click here.

 Cancelling your policy